 - 2 cups cooked white basmati rice (sub grain of choice)

-- Optional toppings: thinly sliced cucumber, sliced avocado, tomatoes
+- Optional toppings: thinly sliced English or Persian cucumber and halved cherry tomatoes

 Green Tahini Sauce